The Most Excellent Sweet Potato and Black Bean Tacos

-We usually do Taco Tuesdays in our house, but these Sweet Potato and Black Bean Tacos can be enjoyed any night of the week and best of all they are plant-based and oil-free.
+We usually do Taco Tuesdays in our house, but these Sweet Potato and Black Bean Tacos can be enjoyed any night of the week and best of all they are vegan, plant-based and dairy-free, and oil-free.

 If you are looking for a Meatless Monday recipe.
 This makes for a great Meatless Monday Dish.

 The recipe is not only great for making Tacos, but we have made Burrito Bowls, Nachos, and Burrito Wraps using this recipe.
-And even better, this recipe will be a big hit at your next gathering or party and makes a great dish for Cinco de Mayo.
+And even better, this vegan and plant based recipe will be a big hit at your next gathering or party and makes a great dish for Cinco de Mayo.

-And even better, this dish is full of protein and fiber and contains some of the most nutrient rich plant-based foods that help nourish your body.
+And even better, this dish is full of plant based protein and fiber and contains some of the most nutrient rich plant-based foods that help nourish your body.

 - 2 large sweet potatoes, diced into ½-inch cubes

 - 2 tsp cumin

 - 1 tsp garlic powder

 - ¼ tsp cayenne pepper

 - ground black pepper